michaelkamprath/eater-sap-1-improvements/stack-pointer/README.md

 ## Microcode
 The "Beta 2" microcode configuration for this project is available [here](./microcode/).
 I have also visualized the microcode in [a spreadsheet here](https://docs.google.com/spreadsheets/d/18CuuxS1goGVBhtNIjpiRaWfcekohQJE2gV_eJJca56g/edit?usp=sharing).

+## Assembly Code
+The sister project to this breadboard CPU is my customizable assembler, [BespokeASM](https://github.com/michaelkamprath/bespokeasm).
+For this update to PUTEY-1 Beta, I've added the concept of "local labels" to the assembly language syntax supported.
+A local label is a label that is only valid for a limitted scope, typical only within a subroutine.
+This allows you to reuse common label names within subroutines, such as `.loop` and `.end`, without there being a name collision in a broader scope.
+See [the BespokeASM Wiki](https://github.com/michaelkamprath/bespokeasm/wiki/Assembly-Language-Syntax#label-scope) for more information.

+## Project Notes
+### Data Sheets
+The key ICs used in this project are:

+* [74LS169](./datasheets/74LS169.pdf) - Up/down counter used as the basis for both the stack pointer and index register.
+* [74LS283](./datasheets/74LS283.pdf) - The 4-bit addres used to add the address offset register value to the address bus value.